Development of a compact fiber interferometer on HFRC

 Abstract

-A compact fiber interferometer system was developed on the HUST Field Reversed Configuration(HFRC) for plasma electron density measurement.
-The system adopts a Mach-Zehnder configuration with a 1550 nm continuous-wave laser as the light source, the system incorporates seven probe chords arranged within the θ-pinch coils of the HFRC’s plasma formation region.
-A 40-MHz acousto-optic modulator is adopted for heterodyne detection.
-Its main body is enclosed in a six-millimeter-thick aluminum shielding box, with 1550 nm-optimized single-mode fibers and high-precision fiber couplers (1525–1575 nm working bandwidth, greater than 90% coupling efficiency, single-mode compatibility) mounted on a quartz tube, occupying less than 0.5 square meters for compactness and portability.
-HFRC experiments demonstrate that it captures plasma dynamics: poloidal density follows coil current trends, axial channels track density decay from 1.577 × 1021 m-2 to 6.485 × 1020 m-2 and migration velocity reduction.
+A compact fiber interferometer system was developed on the HUST Field Reversed Configuration (HFRC) for plasma electron density measurements.
+The system employs a Mach–Zehnder configuration using a 1550 nm continuous-wave laser as the light source and includes seven probe chords arranged within the θ-pinch coils in the HFRC plasma formation region.
+A 40 MHz acousto-optic modulator is adopted for heterodyne detection.
+Its main body is enclosed in a 6 mm thick aluminum shielding box, with 1550 nm optimized single-mode fibers and high-precision fiber couplers (1525–1575 nm working bandwidth, greater than 90% coupling efficiency, single-mode compatibility) mounted on a quartz tube, occupying less than 0.5 m2 for compactness and portability.
+HFRC experiments demonstrate that it captures plasma dynamics: poloidal density follows coil current trends, axial channels track density decay from 1.577×1021 m−2 to 6.485×1020 m−2 and migration velocity reduction.
 The phase resolution of the interferometers is within 0.044 rad.

 -